Canon M5 vs Sony A7R III

-The Canon EOS M5 and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in September 2016 and October 2017.
-Both the M5 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (M5) and a full frame sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The Canon EOS M5 and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in September 2016 and October 2017.
+Both the M5 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (M5) and a full frame (A7R III) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably larger (18 percent) than the Canon M5.
 Moreover, the A7R III is substantially heavier (52 percent) than the M5.
 It is noteworthy in this context that the A7R III is splash and dust-proof, while the M5 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.